ahmetozlu/vehicle_counting_tensorflow/README.md

 # VEHICLE DETECTION, TRACKING AND COUNTING
-This project focuses on "Vechicle Detection, Tracking and Counting" by [TensorFlow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection).
+This project focuses on "Vechicle Detection, Tracking and Counting" using [TensorFlow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection) and [OpenCV](https://opencv.org/about.html).
 This project has more than just counting vehicles, here are the additional capabilities of this project;

 - Recognition of approximate vehicle color
 - Detection of vehicle's direction of travel